Italy expects 19 bln euros of EU post-pandemic funds in May, minister says | Law-Order

 Italy expects 19 bln euros of EU post-pandemic funds in May, minister says

-To gain some flexibility, Rome is in talks with Brussels to replace some projects from its original recovery plan, which it now realises it cannot complete by a 2026 deadline, government officials have previously said.
-These would be replaced with less ambitious programmes that can be completed on time, while the original ones could be financed from separate European Union funds that can be spent until 2029, the sources said.
+To gain flexibility, EU Affairs Minister Raffaele Fitto said Rome is in talks with Brussels to replace some projects from its original recovery plan, which it now realises it cannot complete by a 2026 deadline.
+These would be replaced with less ambitious programmes that can be completed on time, while the original ones could be financed from separate European Union funds that can be spent until 2029.

 Italy has fulfilled the policy requirements to unlock a new 19-billion-euro ($20.25 billion) tranche of European Union post-pandemic funds in May, Economy Minister Giancarlo Giorgetti said on Tuesday.
 The government has so far secured almost 67 billion euros of the roughly 200 billion euros it is due through 2026.